pypy/pypy.org/posts/2025/02/allocation_sampling.md

 The last section described how the nursery allocation works normally.
 Now we'll talk how we integrate the new allocation sampling approach into it.

 To decide whether the GC should trigger a sample, the sampling logic is integrated into the bump pointer allocation logic.
 Usually, when there is not enough space in the nursery left to fulfill an allocation request, the nursery will be collected and the allocation will be done afterwards.
-We re-use that mechanism for sampling, by introducing a new pointer called `sample_point` that is calculated by `sample_point = nursery_free + sample_n_bytes` where `sample_n_bytes` is the number of bytes allocated before a sample is made (i.e. our sampling rate).
+We reuse that mechanism for sampling, by introducing a new pointer called `sample_point` that is calculated by `sample_point = nursery_free + sample_n_bytes` where `sample_n_bytes` is the number of bytes allocated before a sample is made (i.e. our sampling rate).

 Imagine we'd have a nursery of 2MB and want to sample every 512KB allocated, then you could imagine our nursery looking like that: